On the Circuit Diameter Conjecture for Counterexamples to the Hirsch Conjecture: Introduction

 One of the main challenges in studying circuit diameters is the fact that the circuit diameter of a polyhedron, unlike the combinatorial diameter, depends on its geometry.
 In particular, there can be two realizations of the same polyhedron with different circuit diameters (see, for example, \cite{sy-15b}).
 In \cref{sec:Santos-5}, we provide sufficient conditions for the circuit length to be at most the dimension.
 We exhibit that these conditions are satisfied for the specific realizations of the spindles in the literature and mild perturbations.
 It will remain open whether {\em all} realizations of these polytopes satisfy these conditions, or more generally whether all realizations have a circuit length bounded by the dimension.

 Our analysis in \cref{sec:Santos} is restricted to the particular spindles used by Matschke, Santos, and Weibel to build counterexamples to the Hirsch conjecture.
-It remains possible that there exists some other spindle for which the circuit length exceeds the dimension.
+The circuit diameter conjecture for spindles remains interesting.